Sheena Easton: 1981–1982: Take My Time and James Bond

 Easton's first single, the disco-tinged soft-synth-pop tune, "Modern Girl", was released in the UK before The Big Time aired, reaching number 56.
 At the end of the show, Easton was still unsure of her future as a singer.
 The question was resolved soon after the show aired, when her second single, "9 to 5", reached number 3 on the UK Singles Chart and was certified a Gold single in 1980.
-"Modern Girl" re-entered the chart subsequently and climbed into the top 10, being certified a Silver single, and Easton found herself with two songs in the UK top 10 simultaneously.

 "9 to 5" was Easton's first single release in the United States, although it was renamed "Morning Train (Nine To Five)" for its release in the US and Canada to avoid confusion with Dolly Parton's hit movie title song "9 to 5".
 "Morning Train (Nine to Five)" became Easton's first and only number 1 hit in the US and topped both the Billboard Hot 100 and Adult Contemporary charts in Billboard magazine.
 "Modern Girl" was released as the follow-up and peaked at number 18, and before 1981 was over she had a Top 10 hit in both the US and UK with the Academy Award-nominated James Bond movie theme "For Your Eyes Only".
-The song was nominated for an Academy Award and Golden Globe award in 1982 in the category "Best Music (Original Song)".
+The song was nominated for the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song in 1982.
 Easton's US success resulted in her winning the Grammy Award for "Best New Artist" for 1982.
 Easton actually appears in the opening credits of For Your Eyes Only, performing the song; as of 2025, she remains the only Bond theme singer to be featured in this way.

 Easton's first three US albums, Sheena Easton (1981) (retitled edition of Take My Time), You Could Have Been with Me (1981), and Madness, Money & Music (1982), were all in the same soft rock/pop vein.
 The title track from You Could Have Been with Me made it in to the US top 15; however, by the end of 1982, she saw her sales slumping.
 Easton was one of the first artists to record "Wind Beneath My Wings" (included on Madness, Money & Music), which later was a hit for Bette Midler.
 In 1982, Easton undertook her first US tour.
 Her performance in Los Angeles was videotaped and broadcast on HBO and later released on VHS and Laserdisc as Sheena Easton Live at the Palace, Hollywood.
 On 8 November 1982, she appeared in the Royal Variety Performance in front of the Queen Mother singing "Maybe This Time".